Quantum theory of molecular orientations: Symmetric rotational states

 where we have collected the rotational and nuclear irrep spaces into the collective representation $[\ir\ot\Lambda](\rg)=\ir(\rg)\ot\Lambda(\rg)$.
 The joint symmetry and spin statistics restriction from Eq.~(\ref{eq:symm-restriction-1}) implies that we need to further decompose the tensor-product representation $\ir\otimes\Lambda$ into irreps and keep any copies of $\s$ in that decomposition.

 There are multiple ways to obtain $\s$, each one falling out from the tensor product of a particular $\ir$ and $\Lambda$.
-Each distinct pair \((\ir=\l,\Lambda=\t)\) of admissible irreps yields a subspace of rotational states called a \textit{molecular species}, or species for short.
+Each distinct pair \((\ir=\l,\Lambda=\t)\) of admissible irreps yields a subspace of rotational states called a \textit{nuclear spin isomer}, or isomer for short.
 All admissible combinations can be extracted from direct-product tables \cite[Appx.
-E]{ceulemans_group_2013} and are tabulated in Table \ref{tab:species}.
+E]{ceulemans_group_2013} and are tabulated in Table \ref{tab:isomer-table}.

 Given a symmetry group, there turn out to be only two possible values for \(\s\) for each group, either trivial or not.
 Additionally, fixing \(\s\) and \(\l\) uniquely determines \(\t\).
-As such, each species \(\sp\) in Table \ref{tab:species} can be unambiguously and succinctly denoted by its rotational irrep only, either as \(\sp = \l\) or as \(\sp=\l^{\ast}\).
-The non-primed labels are for species for which \(\s\) is trivial, while the labels with an asterisk are makr a nontrivial \(\s\).
+As such, each isomer \(\sp\) in Table \ref{tab:isomer-table} can be unambiguously and succinctly denoted by its rotational irrep only, either as \(\sp = \l\) or as \(\sp=\l^{\ast}\).
+The non-primed labels are for isomers for which \(\s\) is trivial, while the labels with an asterisk are makr a nontrivial \(\s\).

-From now on, we focus on a single species, noting that the full set of states of a given molecule corresponds to the span of all of the molecule's species.
+From now on, we focus on a single isomer, noting that the full set of states of a given molecule corresponds to the span of all of the molecule's isomers.

-For each species $\sp$, corresponding to the irrep triple $[\l\ot\t]\downarrow\s$, the dimensions of \(\l\) and \(\t\) turn out to be always the same.
+For each isomer $\sp$, corresponding to the irrep triple $[\l\ot\t]\downarrow\s$, the dimensions of \(\l\) and \(\t\) turn out to be always the same.
 We define the following shorthand,

 The identity on the state space of \(\sp\) decomposes in a similar way as the identity for a symmetric molecule in Eq.~\eqref{eq:id-mom-symmetric} in terms of momentum states \(|^\ell_{m\k}\ket\),